Policies: Governing Student Status

 The first point of contact for graduate studies advising is the Graduate Program Coordinator.
 Each graduate program may have specific graduate faculty advisors as well for specific content areas.
-If students need additional advising and the Graduate Faculty Advisor or graduate Program Coordinator is not available, the student can contact the Office of the Dean of Graduate Studies and Continuing Education for advising.
+If students need additional advising and the Graduate Faculty Advisor or graduate Program Coordinator is not available, the student can contact the Office of the Dean of Graduate and Professional Studies for advising.

 When a graduate student’s cumulative grade point average falls below 3.0, the student will be placed on probation.
 Students on probation must maintain a grade point average of 3.0 during the first six credit hours of their probationary status and must return their cumulative graduate GPA to 3.0 during the first 12 hours of their probationary status.
 Students who do not meet these criteria will be dismissed.

 All graduate students are expected to complete their degrees in an appropriate time and manner.
 All incompletes must be completed by the next respective fall or spring semester (i.e., incompletes in fall must be complete the following spring semester, incompletes in spring must be complete in the following fall semester.
 Incompletes in the summer must be complete by the following fall semester).

 Graduate students in good academic standing who must discontinue their studies for a brief time will be considered eligible to re-enroll in future semesters, as long as they return after an absence of no more than two consecutive regular semesters (not including summer sessions).
 Graduate students who are suspended (see suspension/dismissal policy,) or who are absent from studies for more than two consecutive regular semesters (not including summer sessions) must re-apply through the Office of Graduate Admissions.
 Graduate students wishing to return after a brief absence, and who do not need to re-apply through the Office of Graduate Admissions, should contact their Graduate Program Coordinator for advisement.